Do you have any guidance on supporting brothers and sisters of children with vision impairment?

 It is important that the siblings of children with vision impairment have the opportunity to express their feelings, ask questions, and have an equal share in their parents' time wherever possible.

 When caring for a child/young person with a vision impairment, it may sometimes happen that, through no fault of their own, a parent/guardian may find the majority of their time taken up by the needs of that child/young person.
-In these circumstances, making small changes to accommodate the needs of siblings, can be highly effective, in allowing them to feel involved in what is happening within the family, providing them with an opportunity to express their feelings and give them the reassurance that they are loved.
+Making small changes to accommodate the needs of siblings involves them in what is happening within the family, providing them with opportunities to express their feelings and give them the reassurance that they are loved.

-Sibs is a charity that exists to support people who grow up with or have grown up with a disabled brother or sister.
+Sibs supports those growing up with or who have grown up with a disabled brother or sister.
 Further information, support, resources and advice can be found on the Sibs website.

 Did this answer your question?